 Brand positioning | Community trust, roadside rescue | Digital simplicity, sustainability |

 Choosing between AMI and State is not a choice between two fundamentally different insurers.
 It is a choice between two brands that sit on the same platform.
-The real question is not “which brand is better?” but “which brand offers the better price and policy configuration for my specific situation?”
+The real question is not which brand is better, but which brand offers the better price and policy configuration for your specific situation.
 Because both brands use risk-based pricing, the same person can receive different quotes from AMI and State for materially similar cover.

 Do not assume that because AMI and State are owned by the same company, their prices are identical.
-Always compare quotes from both brands — and from competitors outside IAG.
-Run a free Quashed Market Scan to see how AMI and State compare against AA Insurance, Tower, Cove, AMP and more in under two minutes.
+Always compare quotes from both brands, and from competitors outside IAG.
+Run a free Quashed Market Scan to see how AMI and State compare against AA Insurance, Tower, Cove, AMP and more in about 90 seconds.

-Both AMI and State offer three tiers of car insurance: Comprehensive, Third Party Fire & Theft, and Third Party Only.
+Both AMI and State offer three tiers of car insurance: Comprehensive, Third Party Fire and Theft, and Third Party Only.
 The policy structures are closely aligned, reflecting their shared IAG platform.
-However, there are differences in optional extras, branding of certain features, and — importantly — pricing.
+However, there are differences in optional extras, the branding of certain features, and, importantly, pricing.

 Feature | AMI Comprehensive | State Comprehensive |